opencord/voltha/voltha/extensions/kpi/README.md

 the same format.

 The original KpiEvent protobuf message is still supported for adapters that wish to use theprevious format but device adapter developers are encouraged to support the new format and make use of this shared library.

+**Also**, please read the **Remaining Work Item** sections of each README.md file.
+Some additional work items as well as existing/related JIRA items are highlighted in this section.

 ## KPI Manager Creation